mbalcerzak/BJJ/README.md

 'Q56':'What is your education level?
 Please select the highest degree you've completed.',

 'Q57':'What is your age?',
-- used that variable to create the 'age_cat' column with age categories (by 5 years, e.g. 20-25, 25-30, ...)
+- used that variable to create the 'age_cat' column with age categories (every 5 years, e.g. 20-25, 25-30, ..., 50+)

 'Q57.1':'What is your income?',